ekephart/ekephart/README.md

 ### Hi there 👋
+My name is <b>Elliot</b>.
+I am a data analyst.
+This is where I keep public datasets
 <!--
 **ekephart/ekephart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.